May 16, 2012

 You want to show and refer to the documents in a documentary about how companies avoid paying tax.

-- Explain what confidentiality law issues arise and discuss whether the company could stop the broadcast of the programme by an injunction.
+a.
+Explain what confidentiality law issues arise and discuss whether the company could stop the broadcast of the programme by an injunction.
 Explain the issues and arguments the court would consider.
 5 marks.

 Test set down in Coco v AN Clark 1969 is: is info confidential, is there a duty of confidentiality owed, has there been an unauthorized disclosure?
 Prince Albert v Strange; Prince Charles v Associated Newspapers.
 Could company get injunction?
 Could apply for it, court would have to look at test of confidentiality, art.
 10 of European Convention on Human Rights (Is there a public interest in this being disclosed?), §12(3) Human Rights Act about injunction being granted for confidentiality (No injunction is to be granted to restrain publication unless applicant is able to establish publication would not be allowed — i.e., only if applicant is likely to win case).
 Not highlighting illegal behaviour, so no public interest defence.
 Confidential document that would only be obtainable by a 3rd party working for the company.
 If not showing illegal behaviour, reasonable case for keeping documents confidential.
 If illegal behaviour, different matter.)

-- Could the company obtain disclosure of the source of the documents and the return of the documents?
+b.
+Could the company obtain disclosure of the source of the documents and the return of the documents?
 Explain the issues and arguments the court would need to consider.
 5 marks.

 §10 of Contempt of Court Act 1981, basic provision a court should not order disclosure of sources unless: a.
 Matter of national security b.
 Prevention of crime c.
 Interests of justice.
 If tests satisfied, could defend with Art.
 10 (Right to impact information), the right to protect whistleblowers in the public interest.
 Company would say it’s important to identify the disloyal employee.
 Major cases (X v Morgan Grampian 1990, Goodwin v UK; Mersey Care NHS Trust v Ackroyd).
 Camelot v Centaur Communications 1999; company ordered to disclose where they got some information re: directors pay.
 Could seek a warrant from the court, or ask the police to return it (stolen property.
 If police asked to investigate, police would have to seek disclosure of the documents before PACE activates — i.e., would have to seek court order under PACE; to get that, would have to seek evidence for an indictable offence, would have to show they’d sought disclosure; likely to be excluded material, i.e., that under confidential circumstances.))

-- Publishing a photograph of a footballer and his son sitting at a table outside a restaurant having a meal
+a.
+Publishing a photograph of a footballer and his son sitting at a table outside a restaurant having a meal

 Is there a reasonable expectation of privacy?
 Although seems a public place, footballer should have reasonable expectation of privacy.
 Somewhat similar to being in a church or a road accident.
 Has the celeb sought publicity about family?
 If so, perhaps more justification for showing that.
 Might also ask about the circumstances relating to the particular photo — has the photo been taken seriously, by a member of the public by chance, something going to cause deep personal offence, etc?
 Issues to do with protecting children — Murray v Big Pictures 2008, i.e., the J.K.
 Rowling case.
 Might be advisable to pixelate child.

-- Reporting on a suicide where a man jumped from a window, showing a photograph of the person just before they jumped and flowers being laid at the scene
+b.
+Reporting on a suicide where a man jumped from a window, showing a photograph of the person just before they jumped and flowers being laid at the scene

 PCC/Ofcom rules say to show a sensitivity; shouldn’t show moment of death; have to regard privacy issues and sensitivity towards the family; shouldn’t give explicit details as to what happened.
 First photo would need to regard sensitivity of the family.
 Second might not be possible if it shows people in deep grief; however, if a public display of grief (i.e., laying flowers), might be more acceptable to do so.)

-- Reporting at a school
+c.
+Reporting at a school

 Basic principle is that you have to seek permission from the school, e.g., head teacher.
 Should have permission in writing.
 Pupils shouldn’t be asked questions beyond their general capability to answer and should avoid asking questions about personal issues or controversial topics (parents might complain).)

-- Following a criminal trial where the defendant was found guilty, paying the defendant’s wife and a juror to tell their story about their thoughts on the case.
+d.
+Following a criminal trial where the defendant was found guilty, paying the defendant’s wife and a juror to tell their story about their thoughts on the case.

 Paying a criminal or an associate is “highly unusual” unless with really high public interest (Tony Martin case; PCC case involving Jonathan Aitken’s daughter). §8 of Contempt of Court Act — should not ask juror how decision in jury room was made.
 General thoughts on case or thought on defendent, or running of courts, etc. should be okay.
 But must not go into jury deliberations.)